Statesboro, Georgia: Higher education

 Georgia Southern University is the city's principal institution of higher learning.
 The university, a unit of the University System of Georgia (USG), was founded as the First District Agricultural and Mechanical School in 1906 as a land grant college, open only to white students.
 On July 1, 1990, it became the fifth university of the University System, and as of 2015 is a comprehensive residential university of nearly 20,000 students.
 The university's graduate programs are offered on campus, at satellite centers, and by distance and on-line delivery.
 For the past decade, the university has combined a capital building program with beautification of the nearly 700 acre campus.
 The university facilities include a museum of cultural and natural history, a botanical garden, and a center for wildlife education located within the campus grounds.
 The university's Division I athletic teams, the Georgia Southern Eagles, compete in the Sun Belt Conference.

-Two community colleges are also located in Statesboro.
-East Georgia State College (EGSC), a USG institution based in nearby Swainsboro, operates a satellite center within the campus of Georgia Southern.
 Ogeechee Technical College (OTC) is a part of the Technical College System of Georgia, providing technical and adult education to area students; OTC is located on U.S. Highway 301 South, outside of the city limits and approximately 4 mi southwest of Georgia Southern's campus.